Quick Links

 Impact

-The impact of our history curriculum is seen in the knowledge and understanding pupils develop over time.
+• The impact of our history curriculum is measured through the knowledge and understanding pupils develop over time, alongside their ability to think and work as historians.

-• explain causes and consequences of historical events
+• They explain causes and consequences of historical events with increasing depth as they move through the school

-• compare different historical societies and time periods
+• Pupils compare different societies and time periods, identifying similarities and differences

 Key Aims: